 At the far southern end of Abingdon Road, on the western side, was the Farrier's Arms, a white-washed cottage originally built in 1776 as a private house.
 (It was sometimes called the Further White House to distinguish it from the White House pub on Whitehouse Road.)
 By 1779 the building was being used as an isolation hospital for smallpox victims but in 1872 it became a pub.
 (The City Isolation Hospital was built opposite in 1883.)
 Beer was apparently served directly from the cellar over a stile door right up until to the pub's closure in 1963.
 Len Viner, who lived in the nearby paper house, was well-known for drinking at the Farrier's Arms and for always turning up five minutes before opening time, at 5.55pm.
 His gravestone in the churchyard of St Laurence's in South Hinksey features a clock face showing this time.
 Len's nephew Don Bennett recalls his uncle and the Farrier's Arms here.
+The pub was just outside the city boundary, and hence able to stay open until 11pm, half an hour later than pubs in Oxford.
+Barry Strange remembers that as a result it often attracted a good number of customers at about 10pm.
 After the pub closed in 1963 the building served briefly as the Oxfordshire County Surveyor's Office during the building of Oxford's by-pass, before being demolished to make way for a spur road which joins the Abingdon Road with that by-pass.

 Looking along Lake Street towards the Abingdon Road during flooding in 1890.
 The Crown is on the right at no. 23.
 At this time there was a gap between the pub and its neighbour, but now this gap has been built across and the house at no. 23 is wider than the pub was.
 (Click on image to close)